jimmyununu/InventoryManagementApplication/src/README.md

 ### Changes made to `about.html`
 - **Line 32-49**:Added information about the company's website
 - **Line 6-29**:Added basic styling to the about page.

+## E.  Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
+### Changes made to `BootStrapData`
+- **Line 42, 69, 87**: Added conditional statement to ensure duplicate items arn't added
+- **Line 43-67**:Added outsourced parts (3) to outsourcedPartRepository and set parameters
+- **Line 70-85**:Added inhouse parts (2) to inhousePartRepository and set parameters
+- **Line 88-100**:Added products (5) to productRepository and set parameters